 On this date, we mark the birth of Mabel Fairbanks, a Black figure skater, in 1916.

 She was born in New York City.
 As a young girl in the 1930s, Fairbanks discovered her lifetime passion watching a Sonia Henie movie.
 She then saw a pair of black skates in a pawnshop window and talked the guy down to $1.50.
 They were two sizes too big, but that didn't stop Fairbanks.
-She stuffed them with cotton, found her balance on blades by going up and down the stairs in her building, and took to the nearby frozen lake.
+She stuffed them with cotton, found her balance on blades by going up and down the stairs in her building, and took them to the nearby frozen lake.
 It wasn't long before Fairbanks was sailing across the ice.
 When a passerby suggested she try out the rink in Central Park, she was soon skating and attaining solid 6.0 judging, but the pro clubs wouldn't have her because she was Black.

 "I remember they said to me, 'we don't have Negroes in ice shows.'
 "But I didn't let that get in my way because I loved to skate."

 Fairbanks continued to refine her skill and returned to the rink again and again.
-Then one day, the manager noted her persistence and the shiny pair of new skates her uncle bought her from the Macy's basement, and he let her inside.
+Then one day, the manager noted her persistence and the shiny pair of new skates her uncle bought her from Macy's basement, and he let her inside.
 From then on, Fairbanks' ability and sparkle shattered the race barrier at that pivotal rink, and professional skaters started giving her free lessons.
 In the 1940s, Fairbanks came to Los Angeles and performed in nightclubs like Cyro's.